 WhiskyReviews.net is a free service and always will be.
 However, if you would like to support the author you can do so by subscribing for just £1 per month.
 Alternatively, you can make a one-off donation of your choice.
 Thank you for your support.

 The Lost Distillery Company aspire to create modern interpretations of the whisky once produced at long lost distilleries.
 Using a team of archivist’s they scour historical documents, tax records and photographs in order to build up a profile of each distillery.
-Everything is taken into account including the water used, the yeast, the size and shape of pot stills and the cask types in circulation at the time.
+Where possible, everything is taken into account including the water used, the yeast, the size and shape of pot stills and the cask types in circulation at the time.
 Once this jigsaw puzzle has been completed, the company’s whisky making team begin to source malt from current, active distilleries which they can then use to create a new whisky, in tribute to the spirit of yesteryear.

 More than most, the Kintyre town of Campbeltown has seen distilleries come and go.
 Once nicknamed Spiritville, Whiskyopolis, or even the Whisky Capital of the World, Campbeltown has played host to 33 distilleries, with at least 24 in operation simultaneously during the industry’s Victorian peak.

 One of the many to close was Dalaruan.
 The distillery had been founded in 1824 by Charles Colvill who had been inspired by a night spent in the bed of another man (quiet at the back!).
 Rather than being a romantic encounter, the two men were forced to bunk up due to a room shortage on the Isle of Islay.
-The other, an excise officer, told Colvill of the vast sums of money to be made as a distiller so upon his return to Campbeltown he abandoned his career as a cartwright and established his Dalaruan distillery on Broad Street.
+The other, an excise officer, told Colvill of the vast sums of money to be made as a distiller so upon his return to Campbeltown he abandoned his career as a cartwright and established Dalaruan distillery on Broad Street.
 Colvill’s distillery would run successfully for the best part of a century before being forced out of business in 1922, with the last of the ageing stocks auctioned off in 1925.
 Today the land upon which this malt whisky was produced accommodates a modern housing estate, with little trace of its distilling past remaining.

 *Full disclosure: I was sent samples by the fine folks at the Lost Distillery Company in order that I might share my thoughts with you my readers.
 As always I will strive to give an honest and impartial view on the inherent quality of the spirit and the value for money it represents.